wbarksdale/numeric/README.md

 Here is a list of the SBT projects:

-  * root:   contains the library code itself
+  * root:   contains the library code itself ("package" builds the library jar)
-  * plugin: contains the compiler plugin code
+  * plugin: contains the compiler plugin code ("package" builds the plugin jar)
   * perf:   contains the performance test

-You can use "projects" to view them, and "project XYZ" to switch to XYZ.
+Use "projects" to view them, and "project XYZ" to switch to XYZ.
-Run 'package' in the root project to build the library jar, and in the plugin project to create the plugin jar.

 USING THE PLUGIN
 ================